ennolan/jenkins-ans/Nginx-Configuration/README.md

 ## Feedback

 We value your feedback!
-If you encounter any issues or have suggestions for improvements, feel free to open an issue in this repository.
+If you encounter any issues or have suggestions for improvement, feel free to open an issue in this repository.

 ## Jenkinsfile Explanation